Medical Detoxification: The Essential Step To Quitting

 STEP 2: Stabilization includes the medical and psychosocial processes of assisting people through withdrawal in order to achieve a medically stable and drug-free state.
 This is usually done with the assistance of medications such as anti-psychotic or antidepressant medicines.
 Stabilization includes introducing patients to the next steps in recovery, which will often include rehab.
 During this phase, doctors recommend an active involvement of the family members to support the person to proceed to further addiction treatment.

 STEP 3: Fostering a person’s entry into treatment involves preparing people for entry into addiction treatment by talking about the deeper issues behind drug use.
 Meth is an extremely addictive drug.
-And most people who develop physical dependence on meth also become mentally, or psychologically, dependent on it, as well.
+And most people who develop physical dependence on crystal meth also become mentally, or psychologically, dependent on it, as well.
 Doctors, nurses, and support staff will discuss with you the importance of working on what drives you to use meth.
 They will support you medically and emotionally throughout the detox process.

 What Treatments are Used in Crystal Meth Detox?